frdbonif/sys2mqtt/README.md

 ### Install on Windows

 - To install v0.4.0 on Windows, download the .zip from GitHub (Click on the 'Code' button at the top right of the page).
-- Extract this .zip file into `C:\sys2mqtt\`
+- Extract the .zip file into `C:\sys2mqtt\`
-- Open the `Task Scheduler`, you will need to run this as an Administrator.
+- Open `Task Scheduler`, you will need to run this as an Administrator.
 - Create a new custom task that runs `sys2mqtt` at boot as the `system` user.
     - To run sys2mqtt, choose the program location `C:\sys2mqtt\python\sys2mqtt.py`